 One caveat: After your will has been property signed and witnessed, you're done.
 But after a living trust is drawn up and signed, you must change the title to assets that you want to leave through the trust.
 Make sure you know whether the lawyer's fee includes doing this work (called funding the trust) or not; if not, you're responsible for getting this crucial step done.

-If you want to avoid legal fees or cannot afford an attorney, Nolo's Quicken WillMaker software allows you to create a customized and comprehensive estate plan for your entire family.
+If you want to avoid legal fees or cannot afford an attorney, Nolo's Quicken WillMaker & Trust allows you to create a customized and comprehensive estate plan for your entire family.